pwnchaurasia/meal_plan_optimizer/readme.md

 -

+### Technical Strategy

+#### API Layer
+1. FastAPI-based REST API with automatic OpenAPI documentation
+2. Authentication using Mobile number,
+3. Registration only happens after a successful otp verification
+4. JWT-based authentication

+#### Business Logic
+1. User Profile Manager
+2. Workout Logger
+3. Integration with 3rd party apps for logging more detailed data

+### Datalayer

+1. PostgreSQL: Primary database for user profiles, recipes, meal plans, and health data
+2. Redis:
+3. External APIs:

+`Note: for local dev I have used sqllite`

+### Data Flow Architecture

 ### Folder structure:

 - api: contains all the endpoints
 - db:
   - db/schemas: schema for request and response
   - db/models: Models for interacting with database
+- images: all the images in the md file
+- integrations: 3rd party integration for
 - services: all the business logic